seek-oss/browserslist-config-seek/.changeset/two-crabs-approve.md

 'browserslist-config-seek': patch
 ---

-Only inlude relevant files in published package
+Only include relevant files in published package